Ignition system: Electronic systems

 The Fiat Dino was the first production car to come standard with EI in 1968, followed by the Jaguar XJ Series 1 in 1971, Chrysler (after a 1971 trial) in 1973 and by Ford and GM in 1975.

 In 1967, Prest-O-Lite made a "Black Box" ignition amplifier, intended to take the load off the distributor's breaker points during high rpm runs, which was used by Dodge and Plymouth on their factory Super Stock Coronet and Belvedere drag racers.
 This amplifier was installed on the interior side of the cars' firewall, and had a duct which provided outside air to cool the unit.
 The rest of the system (distributor and spark plugs) remains as for the mechanical system.
 The lack of moving parts compared with the mechanical system leads to greater reliability and longer service intervals.

 A variation coil-on-plug ignition has each coil handle two plugs, on cylinders which are 360 degrees out of phase (and therefore reach top dead center (TDC) at the same time); in the four-cycle engine this means that one plug will be sparking during the end of the exhaust stroke while the other fires at the usual time, a so-called "wasted spark" arrangement which has no drawbacks apart from faster spark plug erosion; the paired cylinders are 1/4 and 2/3 on four cylinder arrangements, 1/4, 6/3, 2/5 on six cylinder engines and 6/7, 4/1, 8/3 and 2/5 on V8 engines.
 Other systems do away with the distributor as a timing apparatus and use a magnetic crank angle sensor mounted on the crankshaft to trigger the ignition at the proper time.

 Engine Control Units

 Modern automotive engines use an engine control unit (ECU), which is a single device that controls various engine functions including the ignition system and the fuel injection.
 This contrasts earlier engines, where the fuel injection and ignition were operated as separate systems.

 Gas turbine and rocket engines

-Gas turbine engines (including jet engines) use capacitor discharge ignition, however the ignition system is only used at startup or when the combustor(s) flame goes out.
+Gas turbine engines (including jet engines) use capacitor discharge ignition.
+Since combustion in gas turbines is self-sustaining once the combustor is lit, the ignition system is normally only used at startup.
+However, aircraft jet engines generally have the option to leave the ignition system active continuously under certain circumstances, such as when severe turbulence or heavy precipitation are encountered during flight.
+This ensures that, should a flameout occur, the engine will relight without requiring manual intervention from the pilot(s).

 The ignition system in a rocket engine is critical to avoiding a hard start or explosion.
 Rockets often employ pyrotechnic devices that place flames across the face of the injector plate, or, alternatively, hypergolic propellants that ignite spontaneously on contact with each other.